6BBH - KDYM - KFCB - KOY - History

 Black and White--Always Right

 BLACK AND WHITE is always smart.
-CBS actress Audis Davis of the "HoHywood Showcase" series proves it with her striking turban of white fox and pan velvet, and simple black frock relieved by several strands of pearls-a perfect ensemble for those "don't dress" dates this winter.
+CBS actress Audis Davis of the "Hollywood Showcase" series proves it with her striking turban of white fox and pan velvet, and simple black frock relieved by several strands of pearls-a perfect ensemble for those "don't dress" dates this winter.
 (Hat by John-Frederics).

 _______